 We attach great importance to Employee Experience.
-By means of scientific measuring instruments, we examine the behaviour, the attitude of your employees and their underlying motives.
-We measure Customer Experience where necessary with measuring instruments developed for this purpose, but often unlocking already available data within your organisation is sufficient.
+Using scientific measuring instruments, we investigate the behaviour, attitude of your employees and their underlying motivations.
+We measure customer experience where necessary with instruments developed for this purpose, but often unlocking data already available within your organisation is enough.

-When employee behavior and customer experience are digitized, we can connect knowledge about employees, customers and organisational results.
+When the behaviour of employees and the customer experience are made numerically insightful, we can connect knowledge about employees, customers and organizational results.

 We link all the collected data with advanced statistical technology.
 We highlight the influence of employees on customer satisfaction.
 In doing so, we help you express the influence of employees (EX) and customer experience (CX) on the company's results in a financial value.

 The linked data must then be interpreted in order to arrive at an insightful blueprint of the situation on the basis of which improvements can be achieved.

 With in-depth data analysis using Structural Equation Modelling and Machine Learning technology, we demonstrate why a particular location, department, flight or location performs better.
 These insights form the basis for strategies to structurally improve your figures (sales, customer satisfaction, conversion, retention, churn and absenteeism).